Shopify/tapioca/manual/compiler_activerecordfixtures.md

 ## ActiveRecordFixtures

-`Tapioca::Compilers::Dsl::ActiveRecordFixtures` decorates RBIs for test fixture methods that are created dynamically by Rails.
+`Tapioca::Dsl::Compilers::ActiveRecordFixtures` decorates RBIs for test fixture methods that are created dynamically by Rails.

 For example, given an application with a posts table, we can have a fixture file